 The Energy Community Ministerial Council adopted the Recommendation 2018I1IMC-EnG on preparing for the development of integrated national energy and climate plans by the Contracting Parties of the Energy Community.
 The Recommendation adopted is not legally binding, therefore does not impose obligations on Contracting Parties and it does not establish any deadline.
 However, as indicated in Article 5 of the Recommendation, the preparation of national plans should be an iterative and dynamic process starting in 2018.
 The Policy Guidelines (PG 03/2018) on the development of NECPs state that these integrated national plans should cover the period from 2021 to 2030 and lay down the pathway to achieve targets set for 2030 regarding the increase of renewable energy in overall energy consumption, increased energy efficiency and reduction of greenhouse gas emissions.
 Further, the NECPs should also include a perspective until 2050 in order to ensure consistency with long-term relevant policy objectives at EU, UNFCCC and Energy Community level.
 According to the Policy Guidelines, Contracting Parties are requested to submit their final NECPs to the Secretariat by the end of 2020.
 European legislative base for the elaboration of the NECP is the Regulation (EU) 2018/1999 of the European Parliament and of the Council of 11 December 2018 on the Governance of the Energy Union and Climate Action5.
 At the national level, in the Republic of Moldova, leading institution for this process is Ministry of Economy and Infrastructure (MEI).
-MEI benefits from the EU funded project "Support to the modernization of the energy sector on the Republic of Moldova (STARS)", which helps the Government of the Republic of Moldova with experts' consultation for developing the NECP/Energy Dimension, based on the results of results of TIMES modeling by 2050.
+MEI benefits from the EU funded project "Support to the modernization of the energy sector on the Republic of Moldova (STARS)", which helps the Government of the Republic of Moldova with experts' consultation for developing its NECP.